DataDog/kics/documentation/rules/terraform/aws/no_password_policy_enabled.md

 }
 ```

-can lead to accounts being protected by weak or reused passwords, which increases the risk of unauthorized access.
-By requiring users to reset passwords on first use and enforcing adequate password length, as in
+By requiring users to reset passwords on first use and enforcing adequate password length, as in the following example, organizations can better defend against brute-force attacks and reduce credential compromise risk.

 ```
 resource "aws_iam_user_login_profile" "example" {